Time-to-digital converter

-In electronic instrumentation and signal processing, a time-to-digital converter (TDC) or time digitizer (TD) is a device for recognizing events and providing a digital representation of the time they occurred.
-For example, a TDC might output the time of arrival for each incoming pulse.
-Some applications wish to measure the time interval between two events rather than some notion of an absolute time, and the digitizer is then used to measure a time interval and convert it into digital (binary) output.
-In some cases, an interpolating TDC is also called a time counter (TC).
+In electronic instrumentation and signal processing, a time-to-digital converter (TDC) is a device that detects events and produces digital representations of the times they occurred.
+Depending on its purpose and design, a TDC may report the time of arrival of each event, the event duration, or the elapsed time between two events.
+Events of interest are indicated by signal pulses.

+Various methods are used for time-to-digital conversion.
+Some methods provide nanosecond accuracy, whereas others are capable of picosecond accuracy.
+The method used for any particular application depends on the type of signal to be monitored, the maximum event rate, and other factors.
+An interpolating TDC is sometimes called a time counter (TC).

-When TDCs are used to determine the time interval between two signal pulses (known as start and stop pulse), measurement is started and stopped when the rising or falling edge of a signal pulse crosses a set threshold.
+When a TDC is used to determine the elapsed time between two pulses (known as the start and stop pulse), measurement is started and stopped when the rising or falling edge of a signal pulse crosses a specific amplitude threshold.
 This pattern is seen in many physical experiments, like time-of-flight and lifetime measurements in atomic and high energy physics, experiments that involve laser ranging and electronic research involving the testing of integrated circuits and high-speed data transfer.

-Several methods exist for time digitization.
-Some types allow for nanosecond accuracy, while other are capable of picosecond accuracy (see Coarse measurement and Fine measurement sections below, respectively).